 On or about [•], 2016, we will distribute the rights, rights certificates and copies of this prospectus to individuals who owned shares of common stock on the record date.
 We have not employed any brokers, dealers or underwriters in connection with the solicitation or exercise of rights in the rights offering and no commissions, fees or discounts will be paid in connection with the rights offering.
 While certain of our directors, officers and other employees may solicit responses from you, those directors, officers and other employees will not receive any commissions or compensation for their services other than their normal compensation.
-If you wish to exercise your subscription rights, you should follow the instructions in the subscription documents sent to you and also available from the information agent.
-If you are unable to do so, you may call the information agent for assistance.
-See "The Rights Offering-Method of Exercising Subscription Rights."
-If you have any questions, you should contact the information agent, D.F.
-King & Co., Inc., at (212) 269 5550, or by email at webmaster@dfking.com.
-Completed subscription documentation should be completed and returned with payment for the securities as provided herein to the subscription agent, American Stock Transfer & Trust Company, LLC, at the following address:
+If you wish to exercise your subscription rights and purchase securities, you should complete the subscription rights certificate and return it with payment as provided herein for the securities, to the subscription agent, American Stock Transfer & Trust Company, LLC, at the following address:

-American Stock Transfer & Trust Company, LLC 6201 15th Avenue Brooklyn, New York 11219 Attn: Corporate Actions Tel: (718) 921.8200
+American Stock Transfer & Trust Company, LLC 6201 15th Avenue

+Brooklyn, New York 11219

+Attn: Corporate Actions

+Tel: (718) 921.8200